 We really just hang up shirts.
 I also have a couple of dresses to hang, but not many.
 But I’d love to have some more space for storage for things like out-of-season clothes, extra pillows and blankets, sentimental items, and some extra linens.

-With this in mind, I knew we needed something lots of hanging storage, some drawers and some shelving.
+With this in mind, I knew we needed lots of hanging storage, some drawers, and some shelving.
 Pretty standard requests for a closet, right?

 This small walk-in closet plan post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 Closet System for a Walk-In Closet on a Budget

-So I took a lot of time doing tons of research looking at different closet system.
-I considered everything from a DIY closet build like this, Ikea closets like this, custom closet systems like this and premade closet kits.
+So I took a lot of time doing tons of research looking at different closet systems.
+I considered everything from a DIY closet build like this, Ikea closets like this, custom closet systems like this, and premade closet kits.

 The size of our walk-in closet isn’t necessarily “standard,” so a lot of the premade closet organizers didn’t fit.

 We also needed L-shaped closet plans because there’s a window on one wall and the sliding door is another wall…so there are really only two walls of usable space.

 We landed on a brand called Closet Evolution, which is sold at The Home Depot.
-They have a great website where we were able to easily design our closet so it feels custom and is exactly what we wanted … but at a budget friendly prices.
+They have a great website where we were able to easily design our closet so it feels custom and is exactly what we wanted … but at budget-friendly prices.

 Here’s all of the closet systems that The Home Depot offers.
 You can find a link to Closet Evolution’s design tool on this page…along with other closet brands that you can explore to see what works best for you.

-One major thing that sold us on Closet Evolution is that we cut the pieces down to size when we install so that it fits perfectly in our closet and feels custom!
+One major thing that sold us on Closet Evolution is that we cut the pieces down to size when we install them so that it fits perfectly in our closet and feels custom!